inclement/inclem.net/content/100115-python3inp4a.rst

 JNI.
-The script then runs essentially as normal, almost all of the Python standard library is present and works fine, and python-for-android supports including other modules or non-Python dependencies; pure Python modules will mostly work without special treatment, though things requiring compilation require a special recipe.
+The script then runs essentially as normal, almost all of the Python standard library is present and works fine, and python-for-android supports including other modules or non-Python dependencies.
+Pure Python modules will mostly work without special treatment, though things requiring compilation need a special recipe.
 Many common modules such as numpy and sqlalchemy are supported this way.
-Following its revamp python-for-android is now designed to support multiple kinds of java bootstrap, but the main support is for GUI apps via Pygame (for Kivy's old Android support) or SDL2 (both for Kivy and for anything else that can use it); SDL2 also now does much of the heavy lifting of handling events etc itself, via its own Android support.
+Following its revamp python-for-android is now designed to support multiple kinds of java bootstrap, but the current main support is for GUI apps via Pygame (for Kivy's old Android support) or SDL2 (both for Kivy and for anything else that can use it); SDL2 also now does much of the heavy lifting of handling events etc. itself, via its own Android support.

 The main problems with compiling and including Python are first that it must be patched to compile (as Android's libc doesn't